sec-consult/msiscan/README.md

 # MSI Analyzer

-This script can analyze Microsoft Windows *.msi Installer files and point out potential vulnerabilites.
+This Python script for Linux can analyze Microsoft Windows *.msi Installer files and point out potential vulnerabilites.
 It was developed by Michael Baer in the SEC Consult Vulnerability Lab.

 Currently, it is mostly suited for a local privilege escalation also described in our blog post: https://r.sec-consult.com/msi.